SambhavsCreation/bomp_full/README.md

 # CSM Lab Frontend

-This is a simple Next.js + Tailwind CSS frontend for authentication pages.
+This is a sleek Next.js + Tailwind CSS frontend for authentication pages.
-It features smooth animations and highlights how CSM Lab automates industrial experimentation using Bayesian Optimisation.
+It features a dark theme with stylish Inter typography and smooth animations, highlighting how CSM Lab automates industrial experimentation using Bayesian Optimisation.

 Run the development server with: